 9 FAM 402.17-12 Defining business activities at a professional level

 b.
-Manager/Supervisor Positions: Management and/or executive positions can meet the requirements outlined for classification as a NAFTA professional.
-However, the consular officer must confirm that the management or executive position requires professional-level knowledge in order to successfully meet the job requirements.
+Manager/Supervisor Positions: Management and/or executive positions can meet the requirements outlined for classification as a USMCA professional.
+However, you must confirm that the management or executive position requires professional-level knowledge to meet the job requirements.
 For example, an architect whose primary job will be to supervise other architects may be approvable even though the TN worker will not directly be engaging in architectural design, but rather using their professional expertise to assess the work of other architects, which requires at least a B.A. or professional credential in architecture.
-If the supervisory position is more administrative in nature, e.g. ensuring compliance with company regulations and policies, this would likely not require the professional credentialing in order to be successful.
+If the supervisory position is more administrative in nature, e.g., ensuring compliance with company regulations and policies, this would likely not require the professional credentialing to be successful.
 As such, it may not meet the requirements for TN classification.

 c.
 Knowledge of English: There is no statutory requirement of English language ability for TN visa issuance.
 However, English language ability can be one of several factors to consider when determining if the applicant will be performing professional-level work in the TN category.
-For example, if an applicant is going to work in an office with English-speaking staff and he or she does not speak English, post must assess whether he or she will be able to perform the duties required of a TN professional.
-Ultimately, the consular officer must make a factual determination as to whether or not the proposed employment of the visa applicant meets the professional nature definition.
-If it does not, the application may be refused under INA 214(b).
+For example, if an applicant is going to work in an office with English-speaking staff and they do not speak English, you must assess whether they will be able to perform the duties required of a TN professional.
+Ultimately, you must make a factual determination as to whether the proposed employment of the visa applicant meets the professional nature definition.
+If it does not, you may refuse the application under INA 214(b).

 d.
 As stated in 9 FAM 402.17-7, TN visa applicants must demonstrate that their stay is temporary in nature.
 Applicants who cannot successfully demonstrate the temporary nature of their stay and their maintenance of a residence abroad should be appropriately refused under INA 214(b).